-A) New shopfronts and alterations to existing shopfronts should complement the original design, proportions, materials and detailing of the building of which it forms a part and the surrounding street scene.

-B) The Council will resist the removal of shopfronts of architectural or historic interest, particularly those listed on the Register of Locally Listed Buildings.

-C) New shopfronts must be designed to allow equal access for all users.

-D) Inset entrances on shopfronts should be glazed and well-lit to contribute to the attractiveness, safety and vitality of the shopping area and avoid blank frontages to the street.

-E) Shop signage will generally be limited to the strip above the shop window and below the upper floor, plus one projecting sign.
-Proposals for further advertising additional to the shop name will be resisted.

-F) Illumination to shopfronts must be sited and designed to avoid any visual intrusion from light pollution to adjoining or nearby residents.
-Flashing internal or external lighting and/or internally illuminated box lights will not be permitted.

-G) Blinds, canopies and shutters, where acceptable in principle, must be appropriate to the character of the shopfront and its setting.
-External security grilles will not normally be permitted, unless they are of good quality design.

-H) In order to improve and maintain the quality of the public realm, the design of shopfronts should be of a high quality, taking into consideration:
+- A) New shopfronts and alterations to existing shopfronts should complement the original design, proportions, materials and detailing of the building of which it forms a part and the surrounding street scene. - B) The Council will resist the removal of shopfronts of architectural or historic interest, particularly those listed on the Register of Locally Listed Buildings. - C) New shopfronts must be designed to allow equal access for all users. - D) Inset entrances on shopfronts should be glazed and well-lit to contribute to the attractiveness, safety and vitality of the shopping area and avoid blank frontages to the street. - E) Blinds, canopies and shutters, where acceptable in principle, must be appropriate to the character of the shopfront and its setting.
+External security grilles will not normally be permitted, unless they are of good quality design. - F) In order to improve and maintain the quality of the public realm, the design of shopfronts should be of a high quality, taking into consideration:

-i) retention and maintenance of active shopfronts at all times;

-- ii) the relationship between the shopfront and upper floors; - iii) the relationship with surrounding shopfronts and buildings; - iv) the use of materials which are appropriate to and enhance the character of the local area; and - v) the value of existing architectural and historic features.
+- i) retention and maintenance of active shopfronts at all times; - ii) the relationship between the shopfront and upper floors; - iii) the relationship with surrounding shopfronts and buildings; - iv) the use of materials which are appropriate to and enhance the character of the local area; and - v) the value of existing architectural and historic features.